mrsingleton/cv/README.md

 ## Instructional Technology

 ### Information Design
-I do information architecture and interaction design for online course material and for digital storytelling.
+I do information architecture and interaction design for online course material.

 #### Examples
 In these examples, I worked with subject matter experts to organize and repurpose unwieldy topic data into usable course information.